Mega Man Legacy Collection

 is a pair of video game compilations based on Capcom's Mega Man series.
-The two volumes compiles emulated versions of the first ten numbered entries in the Mega Man "Classic" series, originally released between 1987 and 2010.
+The two volumes compile emulated versions of the first ten numbered entries in the Mega Man "Classic" series, originally released between 1987 and 2010.
 The compilation also adds various enhancements and includes behind-the-scenes materials.

 The original Mega Man Legacy Collection was developed by Digital Eclipse and released in 2015, while the second volume, titled Mega Man Legacy Collection 2, was developed internally at Capcom and released in 2017.
 Both compilations were released for PlayStation 4, Windows, and Xbox One, while the first volume was also released on Nintendo 3DS.
 Ports for Nintendo Switch were subsequently released in 2018.
 The success of the compilation led Capcom to develop Legacy Collection releases of other Mega Man spinoff series, including Mega Man X Legacy Collection (2018), Mega Man Zero/ZX Legacy Collection (2020), Mega Man Battle Network Legacy Collection (2023), and Mega Man Star Force Legacy Collection (2026).